hangwl/picobot/README.md

 ## Usage Guide

-Make sure to run the scripts in administrator mode.
+- Make sure to run the scripts in administrator mode.
+- Each macro loop cycles through available macro.txt files in a randomized sequence in the selected macro folder.
+- If a macro file is prefixed with "START_", it will always be the first to play in a macro sequence.

-1. Record the macros you need using the `macro_recorder.py` script.
+- Record the macros you need using the `macro_recorder.py` script.
-2. Run `picobot.py`, configure your settings and click the START button to start the macro loop.
+- Run `picobot.py`, configure your settings and click the START button to start a macro loop from a selected macro folder.
-3. The loop cycles through available macro.txt files in your configured macro folder.
-4. Click the STOP button to stop the loop.

-### WIP

-Currently picobot does not detect whether or not the active window has changed.
-Please be careful to stop the bot before switching windows.
-Clicking the STOP button should reliably stop macro loops.
+- Clicking the STOP button should reliably stop a loop.
+If the active window changes, the macro loop should also stop.
-You may use the hardcoded keyboard PAUSE button to start/stop the loops but they are unreliable.